-Regardless of the tourism type, however, in October 2002 and October 2005 the major tourist town of Kuta suffered terrorist attacks that had dramatic impacts on the tourism industry as well as inflicting much loss of life, injury and damage.
-In the two weeks after the 2002 attack, visitor arrivals dropped by 80 per cent, hotel occupancy plunged from 73 per cent to 14 per cent and more than half of the workforce in the industry were threatened with or experienced unemployment (Bali Tourism Authority 2004).
+In 2002 and 2005 the major tourist town of Kuta suffered terrorist attacks that had dramatic impacts on the tourism industry as well as inflicting much loss of life, injury and damage.
+In the two weeks after the 2002 attack, visitor arrivals dropped by 80 per cent, hotel occupancy plunged from 73 per cent to 14 per cent and more than a half of the workforce in the industry were threatened with or experienced unemployment (Bali Tourism Authority, 2004).
 From a tour operator perspective, the attack immediately removed Bali and other Indonesian resorts from the marketplace.

-Other Asian Pacific resorts such as Fiji, however, gained.
-In particular, Great Keppel Island noted a large increase in students (mostly Australian) seeking the type of uninhibited partying for which the tourism of Kuta had become famous.
-This immediate effect on Bali is clear from the graph of annual tourist arrivals included here, although the remarkable bounce-back in 2004 is just as clear.
-The terrorist attacks in Kuta three years later also had an immediate effect on tourism to the island, but we believe that, once again, the bombings will be felt largely in the short term and that the long-term analysis of the island's tourism industry given in this box will remain relevant.
-(We revisit the effects of terrorism on the tourism industry in Chapter 11.)
+Other Asian Pacific resorts such as Fiji, however, gained, and Great Keppel Island noted a large increase in students (mostly Australian) seeking the type of uninhibited partying for which Kuta had become famous.
+This immediate effect on Bali is clear from the graph of annual tourist arrivals included here; although the remarkable bounce-back in 2004 and later is just as clear.
+The attacks in Kuta three years later also had an immediate effect on tourism to the island.
+Since then, however, tourism has seen a steady growth, and in 2013 over 3 million tourists arrived at Bali's main airport.
+(We re-visit the effects of terrorism on the tourism industry in Chapter 11.)